MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-namespaces-overview.md

 When objects are resolved, they're resolved using the closest scope first.
 Therefore, to resolve to a similar named object in a dependent extension, the reference must use a fully qualified name.
 Alternatively, it's possible to define `using` directives to refer external namespaces and avoid fully qualified names for references to objects in those. <!-- check -->

-Nested namespaces allow for better naming of objects than having to express the full structure in the 30 character object name.

 > [!IMPORTANT]
 > Renaming existing names is a breaking change, therefore namespaces can only help with logical structure for existing objects.